symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 ReferenceBlock
 --------------

-This block has no content of its own but points to a target block.
+This block has no content of its own, but points to a target block.
-When rendered, this block renders the target node as if the target node was directly used in that place.
+When rendered, this block renders the target block as if the target block was directly used in that place.

 This block simply has the method ``setReferencedBlock`` that accepts any block mapped by the persistence layer as argument.
 If you set this to